filecoin-saturn/L1-node/integration/onion/README.md

 For this to work properly make sure you're booting the docker compose setup with `--build`.

 As for making sure lassie is up to date, update the `LASSIE_VERSION` env vars on the `docker-compose.yml` file.

+For updating Bifrost jump bump it's image version on the `docker-compose.yml` file.